What is cloud computing?

 Cloud computing has evolved and diversified into a wide array of offerings and capabilities designed to suit almost any conceivable business need.
 Examples of cloud computing capabilities and diversity include the following:

 - Google Docs, Microsoft 365.
-Users can access Google Docs and Microsoft 365 through the internet.
-Users can be more productive because they can access work presentations and spreadsheets stored in the cloud at anytime from anywhere on any device.
+Users can access Google Docs and Microsoft 365 via the internet.
+Users can be more productive because they can access work presentations and spreadsheets stored in the cloud anytime from anywhere on any device.

 - Email, Calendar, Skype, WhatsApp.
-Emails, calendars, Skype and WhatsApp take advantage of the cloud's ability to provide users with access to data remotely so they can access their personal data on any device, whenever and wherever they want.
+Emails, calendars, Skype and WhatsApp take advantage of the cloud's ability to provide users with access to data remotely so they can examine their data on any device, whenever and wherever they want.

 - Zoom.
-Zoom is a cloud-based software platform for video and audio conferencing that records meetings and saves them to the cloud, enabling users to access them anywhere and at any time.
+Zoom is a cloud-based software platform for video and audio conferencing that records meetings and saves them to the cloud, letting users access them anywhere and at any time.
 Another common communication and collaboration platform is Microsoft Teams.

 - AWS Lambda.
-Lambda enables developers to run code for applications or back-end services without having to provision or manage servers.
+Lambda lets developers run code for applications or back-end services without having to provision or manage servers.
 The pay-as-you-go model constantly scales with an organization to accommodate real-time changes in data usage and data storage.
-Other major cloud providers also support serverless computing capabilities, such as Google Cloud Functions and Azure Functions.
+Other examples of major cloud providers that also support serverless computing capabilities include Google Cloud Functions and Microsoft Azure Functions.